 Home > 2015/16 ICD-10-CM Diagnosis Codes > Diseases of the nervous system G00-G99 > Episodic and paroxysmal disorders G40-G47 > Vascular syndromes of brain in cerebrovascular diseases G46-

 Brain stem stroke syndrome

-G46.3 is a billable ICD-10-CM code that can be used to specify a diagnosis.
+G46.3 is a billable ICD-10-CM code that can be used to indicate a diagnosis for reimbursement purposes.

 A syndrome caused by an infarct in the vertebral or posterior inferior cerebellar artery.
 It is characterized by sensory defects affecting the same side of the face as the infarct and the opposite side of the trunk as the infarct.
 Patients experience difficulty swallowing and/or speaking.

 Infarction of the dorsolateral aspect of medulla oblongata in the brain stem.
 It is caused by occlusion of the vertebral artery and/or the posterior inferior cerebellar artery.
 Clinical manifestations vary with the size of infarction, but may include loss of pain and temperature sensation in the ipsilateral face and contralateral body below the chin; ipsilateral horner syndrome; ipsilateral ataxia; dysarthria; vertigo; nausea, hiccup; dysphagia; and vocal cord paralysis. (from Adams et al., Principles of Neurology, 6th ed, p801)

 ICD-10-CM G46.3 is grouped within Diagnostic Related Group(s) (MS-DRG v30.0):